Nashville warbler: Call

-The song of the nominate subspecies consists of a rapid seewit-seewit-seewit-ti-ti-ti.
+The song of the nominate eastern subspecies consists of a rapid seewit-seewit-seewit-ti-ti-ti.
 Males sing from open perches on the nesting territory.
 The call sounds like a high seet.
 Western birds of the race ridgwayi have a slightly lower-pitched, richer song, and a sharper call note.

 Taxonomy

 The Nashville warbler was originally described as Sylvia ruficapilla by Alexander Wilson in 1811, using a name which had already been used by John Latham, but not in a valid description according to the International Code of Zoological Nomenclature.
 Possibly unintentionally, Wilson spelled its name as Sylvia rubricapilla in a later volume in 1812, and this spelling was once commonly used.
 The genus Sylvia is now restricted to Old World species of the family Sylviidae, unrelated to species such as the Nashville warbler, that are classified in the New World warbler family Parulidae.
 Until recently, most taxonomies have put this species in the genus Vermivora.
 However, this species forms a clade with several related species classed in Vermivora, such as the Tennessee warbler and Lucy's warbler, which are more closely related to the flame-throated warbler and crescent-chested warbler than to other species of Vermivora.
 They were classified in the genus Oreothlypis along with the flame-throated and crescent-chested warblers, although the new genus Leiothlypis was initially proposed for the Nashville warbler and allies, excluding the latter two species.

-Two subspecies exist, with discrete breeding ranges.
-The nominate subspecies, L. r. ruficapilla, breeds in northeastern North America.
-The other subspecies, L. r. ridgwayi, known as the Calaveras warbler, nests in western North America.
-The latter differs from the former in its relatively duller plumage and more persistent tail movements.
+Subspecies

+There are two recognized subspecies of Nashville warbler, split primarily by geographic range.
+The two subspecies also have distinct plumage and calls: